-There might be times where you are using the shuffle features and you just want to shuffle an individual row or column.
-Attempting to click and drag over the desired areas can get messy (and you may accidently move one number over to another cell without even knowing what you did).
-In order to make sure you have a nice and neat selection, it is better to use a keyboard shortcut.
+There might be times when you are using the shuffle features and you just want to shuffle an individual row or column.
+Attempting to click and drag over the desired areas can get messy (and you may accidentally move one number over to another cell without even knowing what you did).
+To make sure you have a nice and neat selection, it is better to use a keyboard shortcut.

 If you want to view the formulas you have entered into Excel (including the RAND formula), there are a few ways to do this.
 First, you can click the “Formulas” tab at the top of the screen.
 This will provide you with all of the information you need.

 From there, you want to choose “Show Formulas” button.
 Of course, you are always able to remove the RAND formula if you want it out.
 This way, by removing the RAND formula you won’t be assigning randomized numbers to different cells.

 Freeze Rows and Columns

 There might be a time when you want to avoid moving certain rows and columns within your Excel worksheet.
 You can do this by clicking the “View” tab at the top of the screen.
 From there, choose “Freeze Panes.”

 You have three options for what to freeze.
 You can choose “Freeze Pans” where you will select the panes you want to lock in position.
 Then there is the “Freeze Top Row” option and the “Freeze First Column” option.